Section search

 If you are in England, please send enquiries about this notice to the MHRA, quoting reference number MDA/2010/002 or 2009/011/017/301/001.

 20 copies of the poster will be distributed to liaison officers in acute care trusts, PCTs and social services by the end of January 2010.
-Further copies are available from the Department of Health Orderline (external link) – product code MATTRESS-POSTER.
+Further copies are available from the Department of Health Orderline – product code MATTRESS-POSTER.
 Alternatively download the PDF for local printing.

 Technical aspects